What is it?

 There are four steps:

-2. make an appointment with the civil registry office in your place of birth (or in The Hague)
+2. Make an appointment the civil registry office in your place of birth (or in The Hague)

 What should I do?

 Make an appointment to report a change of gender on your birth certificate at the municipality where you were born.
-During this appointment, you can immediately indicate which first name(s) you would like to have from now on.
-From the age of 16, the declaration can be made without the consent of the parent(s) or guardian(s).
+During this appointment, you will also specify the first name(s) you wish to use going forward.
+If you are 16 years of age or older, you can make this declaration without the consent of your parent(s) or guardian(s).

-If you do not have Dutch nationality, you can only submit the request if you have a valid residence permit and have been living in the Netherlands for at least one year.
-If your birth certificate is not registered in the civil registry in the Netherlands, you must report this to the civil registrar of the municipality of The Hague.
+If you are not a Dutch citizen, you may only submit the request if you have a valid residence permit and have lived in the Netherlands for at least one year.
+If your birth certificate is not registered in the civil registry in the Netherlands, you must file a report with the civil registrar of the municipality of The Hague.

 What do I need?